-[In answer to my last blog post of 7/7/17: Is this the proverbial winepress?
+[In answer to my last blog post called ‘Prisoner in a Minute,’ Part 2 ‘: Is this the proverbial winepress?
 Am I the grapes?
 Is this where all the good stuff comes out?]

 Here’s what’s emerging from my summer break on the Isle of Immobility, after fracturing my ankle in two places in the middle of a big move to another state.

 I like things a certain way.
 More than I knew.
 I’ve been forced to be a whole lot less particular about everything.
 Dirty toilets, packing strategies, cream in my coffee, personal appearance.
 Daily organic green smoothies are a distant, tearful memory.
 Staring down my Fitbit and bathroom scale, I began living like a prisoner, eating whatever was offered me whenever it arrived, with a grateful heart.
 Lots of carbs plus digging in the box of Sees candy because I could reach it from my rolling chair.
 Don’t judge.

 Hubby says I create work for myself.
 It’s hard to hear, but it’s true, dangit.
 (Back to liking things the way I like them, which always requires more toil).
 I’m hosting overseas guests for breakfast in the middle of all my dust and boxes this morning.
 I want things nice.
 But I don’t have orange juice, enough tortillas or a pastry to serve with the meal.
 I can’t thoroughly clean on one leg, or make a quick trip to the grocery store to add all the bells and whistles.
 Oh well.
 So I cut the tortillas in half to make them look like more, added toast as an option and pulled out whip cream for the sliced fruit salad instead of serving a coffee cake.
 Good enough has to be good enough and something about that seems like a healthy adjustment to this driven perfectionist sitting in her chair.

 3. Life’s Not So Bad from My Laptop